 “can you make the font bigger on that price?”

-“There is too much focus on the product title and not enough on the great deal our customers are getting, this is more important than the product title as the photo really does this for us”.
+“The product title stands out more than the great deal our customers are getting.
+The offer is more important than the product title as the photo really does this for us”.

 What you’ve done there is focus on why it isn’t right, rather than what you think the solution is.
 Good designers are skilful problem solvers and so although increasing the font say MAY solve the problem, you’re better off helping the designer balance the elements on the post that works best for the eye and the customer.